What Is Accounts Receivable: Understanding Your AR Accounts

 4. Hire a CPA

-A CPA will always supervise your Accounts Receivable and accounts payable, tweaking the accounts when necessary.
+A CPA will always supervise your Accounts Receivable and Payable, tweaking the accounts when necessary.

 Closing thoughts on managing your Receivables and understanding your cash flow